Marla Ruzicka

 Marla Ruzicka (December 31, 1976 – April 16, 2005) was an American activist-turned-aid worker.
 She believed that combatant governments had a legal and moral responsibility to compensate the families of civilians killed or injured in military conflicts.

-In 2003, Ruzicka founded the Campaign for Innocent Victims in Conflict (CIVIC), an organization that counted civilian casualties and assisted Iraqi victims of the 2003 US invasion of Iraq.
-In 2005, she was killed by a roadside bomb in Iraq.
+In 2003, Ruzicka founded the Campaign for Innocent Victims in Conflict (CIVIC), an organization that counted civilian casualties and assisted Iraqi victims of the 2003 U.S. invasion of Iraq.
+In 2005, she was killed in a suicide car bombing explosion in Iraq.

-Early life
+Early life and education

 Born in Lakeport, California, Ruzicka attended Long Island University's Friends World Program, and spent four years traveling throughout Costa Rica, Kenya, Cuba, Israel, and Zimbabwe.
 After graduating in 1999, Ruzicka volunteered for the San Francisco-based organizations Rainforest Action Network and Global Exchange.

 Afghanistan and Iraq

 Prior to launching CIVIC in Iraq, she was based in Peshawar, Pakistan, and later Kabul, Afghanistan.
 Under the auspices of Global Exchange, she pressured the US government to set up a fund for Afghan families harmed in Operation Enduring Freedom.
 However, she soon struck out on her own to form CIVIC, and arrived in Kabul only a few days after the Taliban were removed from power.
 In Afghanistan, she began conducting a grassroots survey on the military campaign effects on Afghan civilians, in order to apply for compensation and aid.
 On April 7, 2002, she protested outside the U.S. Embassy in Kabul, alongside several civilians who had lost relatives as the result of U.S. air strikes.

 In July 2002, Ruzicka began working with USAID and the Senate Appropriations Committee to allocate money to rebuild the homes of families that had suffered losses as a result of military action.
 After receiving CIVIC's first report, Senator Patrick Leahy (D-Vermont) sponsored legislation to provide $10 million in U.S. aid to Afghan civilians who had been harmed by the US military.
 He said, "Marla Ruzicka is out there saying, 'Wait, everybody.
 Here is what is really happening.
 You'd better know about this.'
 We have whistle blowers in industry.
 Maybe sometimes we need whistle blowers in foreign policy."

-She traveled to Baghdad after the April 2003 U.S. invasion.
+She traveled to Baghdad after the March 2003 U.S. invasion.
 CIVIC's efforts were featured on Nightline and CNN, as well as in The New York Times and Elle magazine.
 "With a shoestring budget, almost no staff and a bundle of energy, Ruzicka has already had more impact on more lives than many seasoned K Street lobbyists," The Washington Post reported in 2004.
 Ruzicka was diagnosed with bipolar disorder in the summer of 2004.